To the beach! Spain opens borders to tourists, cruise ships - WTMJ

-MADRID (AP) — Spain jumpstarted its summer tourism season on Monday by welcoming vaccinated visitors from most countries as well as European visitors who can prove they are not infected with coronavirus.
+PALMA DE MALLORCA, Spain (AP) — Spain jumpstarted its summer tourism season on Monday by welcoming vaccinated visitors from most countries as well as European tourists who can prove they are not infected with coronavirus.
 It also reopened its ports to cruise ship stops.

-Non-vaccinated travelers from the European Union’s 27 countries can enter Spain now with the negative results of recent antigen tests, which are cheaper and faster than PCR tests for coronavirus.

-Spain is still banning non-essential travelers from Brazil, India and South Africa, where virus variants have been been a major source of concern.
+The move opened borders for the first tourists from the United States and other countries outside of the European Union, travelers who had been banned since March last year, when the pandemic hit global travel.

+Matthew Eisenberg, a 22-year-old student, excitedly stepped out of Madrid airport’s arrivals lounge, ready to enjoy the Spanish capital along with two more American friends.

-Authorities will accept as proof official certificates that the visitors were vaccinated at least 14 days before the trip or that they overcame a COVID-19 infection in the past six months.
+The official certificates need to show that visitors were fully vaccinated at least 14 days before the trip or that they overcame a COVID-19 infection in the past six months.

-The certificates can be in Spanish, English, French or German — or their equivalent translations in Spanish, the government’s order said.

 The Spanish government has set a goal of receiving between 14.5 million to 15.5 million visitors between July and September.
 That’s about 40% of the tourists in the same period of 2019 but twice as many as last summer, when only EU visitors could enter Spain.